 These resources are developed through consultation across dioceses, schools and agencies and in response to academic and community feedback received.
+The website invites comment by email under the heading - Community Feedback

 The GSO in collaboration with the Professional Standards Directors Network has commenced community consultations on some of the resources being developed by the Safe Ministry Commission.
 Community consultations were conducted in September 2019 with the purpose of seeking feedback on the Persons of Concern Policy and associated resources.